Killing of Colten Boushie: Background

 Colten Boushie (October 31, 1993 – August 9, 2016) was a resident of the Cree Red Pheasant First Nation of Saskatchewan.

 According to the police Information To Obtain warrant (ITO), which was produced in the early stages of the investigation (Note: The ITO "(laid) out in detail for the first time the police perspective on the facts of the case and the information gathered in the early stages of the investigation.
 These documents are intended to persuade a judge to issue a warrant; they are not produced with balance in mind, nor do they weigh possibilities that run counter to police theories, but they must be full, frank and fair.") and obtained by The Globe and Mail on August 9, 2016, 22-year-old Colten Boushie and his girlfriend Kiora Wuttunee, Belinda Jackson and her boyfriend Eric Meechance, and Cassidy Cross-Whitstone, all from the Red Pheasant First Nation, had spent the day swimming, drinking, and shooting at the Maymont River.
 Wuttunee's grey 2003 Ford Escape SUV got a flat tire.

 The ITO stated that Boushie's group first visited a neighbouring farm belonging to the Fouhy family, where they "attempted to steal vehicles and items" by trying to smash the window of a truck with a .22 calibre rifle.
 Cross-Whitstone broke the stock of the rifle in this failed attempt.
 They then drove on to Gerald Stanley's property near Biggar, Saskatchewan, in the Rural Municipality of Glenside No. 377, which is about 57 km from their home.

 When the SUV entered the Stanley property, Gerald Stanley and his son Sheldon were repairing a fence, while Stanley's wife Leesa was mowing the lawn not far away.
 The SUV's occupants first entered a truck belonging to one of Gerald's customers, then mounted an ATV.
 Sheldon chased them away and smashed the SUV's windshield with a hammer.
 It "crashed into Stanley's wife's car and came to a halt".

-Stanley took a TT-30 (Tokareva) semi-automatic handgun from his shed, loaded it and "fired warning shots in the air" as Cross-Whitstone and Meechance ran from the ATV and fled the property.
+Stanley took a TT-30 (Tokarev) semi-automatic handgun from his shed, loaded it and "fired warning shots in the air" as Cross-Whitstone and Meechance ran from the ATV and fled the property.
 Sheldon Stanley went into the house to get his truck keys.

-Gerald Stanley then approached the SUV with Boushie in the driver's seat and Jackson and Wuttunee in the back.
+Stanley then approached the SUV with Boushie in the driver's seat and Jackson and Wuttunee in the back.
 Stanley would later testify he saw the lawnmower his wife was using and thought that she had been run over.
 He reached in with his left hand to turn off the ignition while holding his handgun in his right hand.
 The RCMP later found a loaded .22-calibre rifle near Boushie's body.